-But amateur designers or small businesses trying to save money and doing it themselves on a tight budget is now a high risk option.
+WordPress is ideal for the DIY market.
+Yet these same amateur designers or small businesses owners trying to save money doing it themselves is becoming a high risk option in terms of security.
 They will use those instant website installers provided by their cheap webhost and maybe a $45 theme, getting a raw site up and running in an hour, then several days working on content.
+But the underlying infrastructure if often less the perfect…

-But these sometimes very pretty websites (if ever found online), will eventually come under regular bot attacks and are far more likely to be taken down on a regular basis, annoying them and their host company, who themselves are not blameless.
+These sometimes very pretty websites and carts will eventually come under regular bot attacks and are far more likely to be taken down on a regular basis, annoying them and their host company, who themselves are not blameless.
 The widespread use of insecure or badly coded themes or plugins doesn’t help either.

 Never ignore what makes a website truly successful